Vicious storms bring flooding threat with an Arctic chill chaser to battered US | KRDO

 (CNN) — A vicious mix of winds, snow and rain that smacked the central and eastern US Friday will continue Saturday with heavy rain –- potentially with dangerous coastal flooding -– in the Northeast and mid-Atlantic; blizzard conditions from blowing snow in the Midwest; and snow off the Great Lakes, including the Buffalo area.
 Meanwhile, a brutal blast of Arctic air will spread through the central US on the heels of this storm.
 Here’s the latest.

-The East Coast could get deluged: Millions of people from North Carolina to Maine are under flood watches or coastal flood alerts Saturday as rain is expected to pound the East Coast -– including some areas still trying to recover from the torrential downpours and storms that thrashed the region earlier this week.
+The East Coast could get deluged: Millions of people from North Carolina to Maine are under flood watches or coastal flood alerts as rain is expected to hit the East Coast on Saturday morning -– including some areas still trying to recover from the torrential downpours and storms that thrashed the region earlier this week.

 Water levels on Maine’s coast are forecast to hit historic highs on Saturday, inundating coastal communities already swamped by record-breaking surges on Wednesday.